-(d) In calculating any payment in lieu of notice the minimum compensation payable to an employee will be at least the total of the amounts the employer would have been liable to pay the employee if the employee's employment had continued until the end of the required notice period.
-The total must be worked out on the basis of:

-- (i) the ordinary working hours to be worked by the employee; and - (ii) the amounts payable to the employee for the hours including for example allowances, loadings and penalties; and - (iii) any other amounts payable under the employee's employment contract. - (e) The period of notice in this clause shall not apply in the case of dismissal for misconduct or other grounds that justify instant dismissal, or in the case of a casual employee, or an employee engaged by the hour or day, or an employee engaged for a specific period or tasks. - (f) Annual leave shall not be used to provide the notice prescribed in clauses 4.6.2(a) and (b).
+- (d) In calculating any payment in lieu of notice the minimum compensation payable to an employee will be at least the total of the amounts the employer would have been liable to pay the employee if the employee's employment had continued until the end of the required notice period.
+The total must be worked out on the basis of: - (i) the ordinary working hours to be worked by the employee; and - (ii) the amounts payable to the employee for the hours including for example allowances, loadings and penalties; and - (iii) any other amounts payable under the employee's employment contract. - (e) The period of notice in this clause shall not apply in the case of dismissal for misconduct or other grounds that justify instant dismissal, or in the case of a casual employee, or an employee engaged by the hour or day, or an employee engaged for a specific period or tasks.

-4.6.3 Notice of termination by employee
+4.3.3 Notice of termination by employee

-The notice of termination required to be given by a full-time or part-time employee shall be one week.

-If an employee fails to give notice, the employer shall have the right to withhold monies due to the employee with a maximum amount equal to one week.
+The notice of termination required to be given by an employee shall be one week.
+If an employee fails to give notice, the employer shall have the right to withhold monies due to the employee with a maximum amount equal to the amount the employee would have received under clause 4.3.2(d) for a period of notice of one week.